The Project on Precision Medicine, Artificial Intelligence, and the Law (PMAIL)

 PMAIL seeks to answer these questions by: reviewing biomedical literature in order to get a basic understanding of the most important technologies for the development of precision medicine; investigating the landscape of intellectual property incentives commonly used to support the development of the technology that is most relevant to precision medicine; analyzing the implications of recent intellectual property case law in the US and the E.U. on “black box” personalized medicine; assessing and evaluating the nature, source(s), and extent of the incentive gap for developing precision medicine and the feasibility, efficacy, and lawfulness of proposed legal policy solutions.

-I. Glenn Cohen, Professor of Law, Harvard Law School and Faculty Director, Petrie-Flom Center
+I. Glenn Cohen, James A. Attwood and Leslie Williams Professor of Law, Harvard Law School and Faculty Director, Petrie-Flom Center

 Carmel Shachar, Executive Director, Petrie-Flom Center, and Lecturer on Law, Harvard Law School